Justice Involved Advocacy

 MHANYS also provides assistance to parents living with a mental health challenge and are involved with Family Court.

 Call MHANYS’ Mental Health Information Center during regular business hours (Mon-Fri., 9-5), our staff operates the MHIC Information and Referral Line.
 We link callers to a broad range of local, statewide, and national mental health organizations and programs, and answer questions on mental health and justice related topics.
-Call us at (800) 766-6177 [outside NYS: Call (518) 434-0439] or email us at email@example.com.
+Call us at (800) 766-6177 [outside NYS: Call (518) 434-0439], ask for the Mental Health Information Center, or email us at email@example.com.